 I studied Geography at Cambridge University and worked as a radio producer for some years.
 While I enjoyed radio I have always felt that I am primarily a visual person so when I had to give up work on moving to New York with my partner, I started studying at the International Center of Photography.
 Here I shot on black and white film, photographing in the streets and parks of the city, processing the film myself and spending hours in the darkroom.
 In 2011 I studied for a year at the London College of Communication, the alma mater of many top photographers, gaining a distinction for my diploma in Professional Photographic Practice.
 One of the pictures I took while I was studying was commended and exhibited in the Landscape Photographer of the Year competition, and another became a winner in the prestigious Portrait of Britain competition in 2017.

 I also had a winning photograph in Portrait of Britain 2020.
 I have had my theatre photographs published in many national and international newspapers.
 I have two teenage children but sadly no pets as my children are both allergic to them, although I grew up with dogs and adore them.
-Until the coronavirus struck, I volunteered in a local primary school, helping disadvantaged children with their reading and I am DBS checked.
+I volunteer weekly in a local primary school, helping disadvantaged children with their reading and I am DBS checked.
 When I’m not taking photographs I’m looking at other photographers’ work and I invest in continuing photographic education to keep me at the top of my game.
 I love visiting art galleries and am a particular fan of the Dutch Golden Age.
 The lighting techniques of the great Dutch painters continue to inspire me.